Here are the main questions we receive from applicants during the Leeds Masters Scholarship application process.

 Give as much detail as you can in your answers to make sure we can assess your application as fairly as possible.
 The scoring process takes into account both financial and non-financial criteria, so if there are circumstances which have, now or previously, affected you whilst studying, we encourage you to mention these in your application.
 We can only consider the information you provide in the application.

 What evidence do I need to submit and when?

 You will only be asked to submit evidence to support your application if you have been provisionally selected for a scholarship or if you are a reserve candidate.
 If we do ask you to supply evidence, you will need to prove that you meet the financial criteria on the Leeds Masters Scholarships page.
 We may also ask for other evidence, depending what else you say in your application.
 We will explain this clearly at the time.

 Why do I have to register with Disability Services for my disability to be considered?

 To make sure all applicants receive a fair assessment of any disability, the Universitys trained disability advisors (in Disability Services) will decide if your disability can be considered as part of your scholarship application.
 We advise you to register with Disability Services, as soon as you have completed your Leeds Masters Scholarship application to avoid delays, even if you are not certain you will study at Leeds.

 Why are there so many different financial criteria?

 Part of your application will be scored against financial criteria.
 Changes in government funding over the years mean you may be asked for different information, depending on when you graduated.
 This may include whether you had a maintenance loan, a grant or bursary, or what your annual income is.
-Read Leeds Masters Scholarships to find out which financial information you will need to provide.
+Read the Leeds Masters Scholarships page to find out which financial information you will need to provide.

 What is the Plus Programme?